hiroppy/ssr-sample/README.md

   - react-router
   - recompose (error handling, etc...)
   - App Shell and Content (PWA)
+- how to use Apollo(GraphQL) with SSR and SPA
+  - apollo-boost
+  - apollo-server-express
+  - react-apollo
 - how to write test code and storybook
   - express, react, redux, redux-saga, react-router, etc...
 - how to develop in the development env and how to run the production env